athnikas/dbt-airflow-workshop/README.md

     ```

 2. Reset your user's password (if you already had an Ubuntu account and forgotten the password...)
-Intstructions can be found in the following [link](https://itsfoss.com/reset-linux-password-wsl/).
+Instructions can be found in the following [link](https://itsfoss.com/reset-linux-password-wsl/).

 3. If you do not have WSL enabled, execute the following steps.